What Makes a Trading Edge?

 Why the word "edge" causes so much confusion

+The word itself sounds stronger than it really is.
 It makes people imagine certainty, precision, and control.
 In practice, an edge is usually much messier than that.
+A real edge often looks like this:

+That is much less exciting than the way trading is often sold online, but it is far closer to reality.
 A strategy does not need to be spectacular to have an edge.
 It just needs to be good enough, repeatable enough, and robust enough to produce positive expectancy over time.

 That question is much better.